-PAYE (Pay As You Earn) is the system used by employers to handle tax and National Insurance contributions due on employees' pay and pay these to HMRC.
+PAYE (Pay As You Earn) is the system used by employers to collect tax and National Insurance contributions on employees' pay and pay these to HMRC.
 Under RTI (Real Time Information) rules, employers must inform HMRC online each time they make a payment through payroll

 Detailed PAYE tax calculations and processes can be complex, but payroll services or software can make things much easier for you.

 What is PAYE?